jc782/jc782.github.io/_posts/2020-08-15-Acer-aspire-review.markdown

 * Upgradeable RAM (seemingly the only option with the UK with upgradeable RAM at this price-point)
 * Decent build / feel - The laptop feels solid and for a 15" laptop it's suprisingly small and light.
 * Available now rather than in 6wks+
-* My previous laptop was an Acer Aspire and has lasted 8yrs...
+* My previous laptop was an Acer Aspire and has lasted 8yrs... so it seems like a good choice

 Things I didn't care about and so compromised on: